CONGRATULATIONS ON YOUR ENGAGEMENT!

 Saturday is the usual day for weddings to be celebrated.
 Some people may choose a Friday evening.
-Weddings are never celebrated on Sunday.
 The Church discourages celebration of weddings during the season of Lent.

 Do Catholic weddings always take place during Mass?

 The Church provides for the celebration of wedding either during a Mass or outside of the Mass.
 A wedding outside of Mass includes the marriage rite and a Liturgy of the Word with opening and closing rites.
 When both parties are Catholics and able to celebrate Communion together, a wedding with the Mass is preferred.
 When both parties cannot share Eucharistic Communion the wedding outside of Mass is preferable.